-Violence against women is common, with over half of women experiencing physical violence in their lifetime.2 Some women don’t know that there are laws to protect them from abuse.
+Violence against women is common, with three out of five women experiencing gender-based violence in their lifetime.5 Some women don’t know that there are laws to protect them from abuse.

 What we do in Uganda